-We agree to meet at a lounge-y—uh, well—lounge near my residence.
+We’d agreed to meet at a lounge-y—uh, well—lounge near my residence at the time.

-It’s raining.
-I sold my car.
-I walk.
-It’s only a few blocks away, and the rain squishes the traffic exhaust fumes into the greasy pavement.
-The air is fresh, refreshing.
+I walked over to the venue only a few blocks away as the rain squished the traffic exhaust fumes into the greasy pavement.

-It’s Thursday at 5:00pm, so the venue is empty when I arrive, and my date is easy to spot at the bar.
+It was a Thursday at 5:00pm, so the venue was almost empty when I arrived and my date was easy to spot at the bar.

-He stands as I walk toward him while shaking out my umbrella.
-He sticks out his hand to shake mine, but I swoop in for a hug instead.
+He stood as I walked toward him while shaking out my umbrella.
+He stuck out his hand to shake mine, but I swooped in for a hug instead.
+I’m a hugger.

 “Oh, look how handsome you are!”
-I say.
+I said.
 “This is a nice surprise.
 Not that your photos weren’t good, but you know.”

-It’s too dark to see if he’s blushing, but he looks down and away while trying to refrain from smiling at the unexpected compliment.
-I quickly learn this is his autoresponse to compliments, which is endearing.
-Humble.
-Check.
+It was too dark to see if he blushed, but he looked down and away while trying to refrain from smiling at the unexpected compliment.

-Meanwhile, the chair he sits on sinks under his weight, and he’s now sitting with his head level much below mine.
+Meanwhile, the chair he sat on sank under his weight and then sat with his head level much below mine.